lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ---

-The last approach is one that makes the fewest assumptions.
+Finally, the neutral ensemble approach is the most permissive, and thus gives us the best chance of getting a representative sample of legislators' plans.
 It generates a neutral ensemble and does not favour one plan over another (except for some minimal compactness and population deviation requirements).
-This approach gives us the largest space of plausible plans, which has a key advantage: it allows the results to be applicable even for districting algorithms that do not use an MCMC approach.
-This includes not only the regular low-tech way of drawing districts, but also other automated districting algorithms like
+This approach gives us the largest space of plausible plans, which has a key
-\cite{mm2018} and \cite{lf2019}.
+advantage: it allows the results to be applicable even for districting algorithms that do not use an MCMC approach.
+This includes not only the regular low-tech way of drawing districts, but also other automated districting algorithms like \cite{mm2018} and \cite{lf2019}.

 Therefore, I elect to use the last, "neutral walk" approach.
 I use a global `Recom` proposal to generate the states, but accept every proposal subject to